top of page

 Members: Gillian Forrest, Meredith Gee

-*Committee heads are determined each year at our January Organizational Meeting.
+*Committee heads are determined each year at our Annual Meeting in January of each year.

 AHSEP's Board of Trustees